PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-22 11:39:51
+Last updated: 2024-04-22 11:40:24
-Random Quote: Ted: "I hate how you're always right."Lily: "It's my best, and most annoying, trait." - Lily Aldrin
+Random Quote: Secrets are worth more than silver or sapphires.  -  Varys